Stark Tech

 • Step-by-step standard operating processes for building BAS interfaces

-Worth noting: This was not an assigned project!
+Note: This was not an assigned project!
 I independently identified these issues and developed solutions on my own initiative before proposing them to management for formal adoption.

 Results